Position: Stop Evaluating AI with Human Tests, Develop Principled, AI-specific Tests instead: Challenges and Principles of Measurement in Machine Learning

-\paragraph{Measurement invariance between models} Measurement invariance investigations in psychology are often conducted to test whether a measurement instrument is biased against a subpopulation (e.g. male vs. female, native-english speakers vs. non-native english speakers)~\cite{Meredith1993}.
+In summary, measurement invariance is necessary to establish that we measure what we aim to measure for different populations.
+Without testing it first, we can not interpret psychological or educational test scores on machine learning models as equivalent to human indicators for latent traits.
+The example in Section~\ref{sec:problem} is a shortened demonstration of the lack of measurement invariance in the context of a personality test. \paragraph{Measurement invariance between models} Measurement invariance investigations in psychology are often conducted to test whether a measurement instrument is biased against a subpopulation (e.g. male vs. female, native-english speakers vs. non-native english speakers)~\cite{Meredith1993}.
 This connects to the literature on machine learning fairness, (e.g. \cite{dwork2012fairness, hardt2016equality, barocas2023fairness}), where models are interpreted as measurement instruments and humans are the subjects.
 In the context of ML evaluation, that relationship is reversed.
 LLMs are subjects of measurements, using benchmarks and other instruments.
 With thousands of models now available, more than 4,500 listed on the Huggingface Open LLM Leaderboard alone \cite{open-llm-leaderboard-v2}, we often rely on the same set of evaluation tools for all of them.
 For example, MMLU has 303 questions in the category ``Chemistry'' and 1763 questions in the category ``Law''.
 If a simple average over all questions is conducted, models that perform better on legal questions might thus obtain a better score, even if they perform substantially worse on chemistry questions .
 However, \textit{a priori}, there is no reason why ``Law'' should be a better indicator of ``general intelligence'' than ``Chemistry''.
 In particular, it seems absurd to claim that fine-tuning an LLM to perform better at legal questions would increase its ``general intelligence''.
 Correspondingly, we cannot claim measurement invariance of a benchmark like MMLU between models, when they are fine-tuned to different degrees on different data.
 Combined with the increasingly blurred boundaries between pretraining and fine-tuning~\cite{dominguez2024training}, this suggests that measurement invariance--even between different LLMs--cannot be taken for granted.
 Note that this critique is only directed towards interpreting benchmarks as measurements.
 A leaderboard on a benchmark like MMLU still serves the purpose of model comparison and healthy competition over the best performance on a dataset.
 While creating an ordinal ranking of approaches is useful and helps drive machine learning research, as we will discuss in Section~\ref{sec: alternative-views}, claiming that this constitutes a true measurement requires stronger properties of the measurement instrument.